copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - The spell of restore ability has the same effects, except for curing illness.
 - Monsters hit by a potion of restore ability get cured of any blindness, confusion, or stunning, instead of being healed to full HP.
+- If the hero is hit with cancellation, they lose all their magic energy.

 ### Interface changes

+- There is a visual effect associated with the monster (or the hero) being hit with cancellation.

 ### Architectural changes